hellocoop/hello.dev/static/documentation.md

 ## 2. Make Request

 Cause the user's browser to load the request URL you created.
-You can do this as an HTTP 302 redirect from the server, or set `window.location` to the request url in the browser
+You can do this in the following ways:
+1. As an HTTP 302 redirect from the server
+2. Set `window.location.href = <requestURL>` on click event of button
+3. `<a href="<requestURL>">Continue with Hellō</a>` (You can use the above styling for this link too!)

 ## 3. Receive Response